Zeyu-Li/unity-user-guide/README.md

 Sprites are what make up the visuals of the game.
 These could be png or jpeg (recommended because of small size) file.
 You can make your own and drag them into an **Artworks folder**.

 If you have multiple sprites on a picture file, you have what is called a sprite sheet.
 These could be useful because it saves space.
+Unity comes with a sprite editor that can cut the sprite sheet into multiple sprites.

 <a name="move"></a>